MirageNet/Mirage/doc/docs/guides/generics.md

 ---
 # Generics

-Mirage supports generic types for [SyncVar](/docs/guides/sync/sync-var), [Rpcs](/docs/guides/remote-actions/), and for fields in [NetworkMessages](/docs/guides/remote-actions/network-messages).
+Mirage supports generic types for [SyncVar](/docs/guides/sync/sync-var), [Rpcs](/docs/guides/remote-actions/), and fields in [NetworkMessages](/docs/guides/remote-actions/network-messages).

 ## NetworkBehaviour

-By making a [NetworkBehaviour](/docs/guides/game-objects/network-behaviour) generic you can then use generic SyncVar fields or use the generic in an rpc
+By making a [NetworkBehaviour](/docs/guides/game-objects/network-behaviour) generic you can then use generic SyncVar fields or use the generic in an RPC.

 ```cs
 public class MyGenericBehaviour<T> : NetworkBehaviour